HadMil/MineSweeper/README.md

-# TetrisWorld
+# MineSweeper
-Tetris game to play in your browser
+A simple mine sweeper game to play in your browser